 What are Hiccups?

 So what are hiccups?
-Hiccups (also known as hiccoughs and singultus) happen when your diaphragm – that smooth muscle separating your chest from your abdomen – contracts or spasms involuntarily.
+Hiccups (also known as singultus) happen when your diaphragm – that smooth muscle separating your chest from your abdomen – contracts or spasms involuntarily.
 This causes a swift intake of air that is stopped suddenly by your vocal cords, which creates that classic, embarrassing hiccup sound.

 What Causes Hiccups?